syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ## Customize the Text Style

 ### Customize the Text Style of Segmented Control
-You can use `TextStyle` property of `SfSegmentedControl`, to customize the text style of the segmented control.
+Use the `TextStyle` property of `SfSegmentedControl` to customize the text style of the segmented control.

 {% tabs %}
 {% highlight XAML %}